Prescriptions

 Repeat prescriptions may be ordered:

-You can order your repeat prescriptions via NHS app or SystmOnline on a computer, iPad or a phone APP.
+You can order your repeat prescriptions via NHS app on a computer, iPad or a phone app.
 Requests placed through the app will be processed in 2 working days.
 Requests placed via other means will be processed in 5 working days.
+For a detailed guide on how to use the NHS for ordering your prescriptions click here.

 Prescription Costs